HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf210.md

 **All  Digital Experience Versions (8.5, 9.0, 9.5)**

-- Guidance to configure a custom TinyMCE editor toolbar in the HCL Web Content Manager authoring portlet
+- Guidance to configure a custom TinyMCE editor toolbar
+- Notice of deprecation of Textbox.io Rich Text Editor
 - New HCL Unica Campaign Segment Picker for leveraging segments in PZN Rules
 - Ability to Sync the Title of DX pages to the Portal Site WCM library in the JCR
 - Menu Element Sorting Options
 - New Portlet Development Utilities and Page creation samples on HCL GitHub
 - DXClient Updates
 - Option to configure session timeout for non-authenticated Site pages
-- Notice of deprecation of Textbox.io Rich Text Editor

 **Digital Experience 9.5 Container Version**

 - **ATTENTION:** Updated default resource requests and limits for Kubernetes deployments
 - Content Composer - Copy content items and new rename option
 - Option to apply relative URLs for DAM references in WCM during staging to production
+- Option to configure aspect ratios for cropping of images in DAM
 - Design Studio Beta Update
-- Option to configure aspect ratios for cropping of images in DAM
 - Option to Configure Credentials from Secrets
 - Option to configure Content-Security-Policy Frame Options
 - Option to configure SameSite Cookie Attribute